nika-qubit/diary/docs/crypto-diary.md

 Added --help command instructions for users to explore available options in terminal.

-The current diary repo should already solved several difficulties I’ve encountered in go/dataflow-eou-diary-ningk-initial, such as building with Gradle and authentication.
+The current diary repo should already solved several [difficulties](go/dataflow-eou-diary-ningk-initial) I’ve encountered in Beam and Dataflow quickstart, such as building with Gradle and authentication.

 **[Suggestion - b/131697271, initiated by Sam]**

 ```
 When reading a csv file,